zloirock/core-js/README.md

 ```
 #### Caveats when using collections polyfill:

-* Frozen objects as collection keys are supported, but not recomended - it's slow and, for weak-collectios, leak.
+* Frozen objects as collection keys are supported, but not recomended - it's slow (O(n) instead of O(1)) and, for weak-collectios, leak.
 * Weak-collectios polyfill stores values as hidden properties of keys.
 It works correct and not leak in most cases.
 However, it is desirable to store a collection longer than its keys.

 ### ECMAScript 6: Iterators